Inf1n1ty0/PositronWiki/Printers/Positron/Hardware.md

 Printed parts source and recommendations.

 # Troubleshooting Topics
 Before spending hours troubleshooting print quality, first layer, or bed adhesion issues, tune the nozzle and bed temperatures with PID tune from the touchscreen.
-For other general usage issues or random error messages, please visit the [Software Page](/Printers/Positron/Software/) and update the Klipper configs.
+For other general usage issues or random error messages, please visit the [Software Page](/Printers/Positron/Software/) and update the Klipper configs first.
 ## [Tuning](https://ellis3dp.com/Print-Tuning-Guide/articles/index_tuning.html)
 If everything on the Positron is mechanically working but there still are print quality issues, it is a great idea to fully tune the printer using Ellis' Tuning Guide.
 ## [General Troubleshooting](/Printers/Positron/Hardware/Troubleshooting)(WIP)